The Ugly news (part 2) Animal Testing and Cruelty-Free Skin Care for You and your Family:

 Become label savvy!
 Read labels carefully to check that the ingredients are natural and certified organic.
-Check out an online chemical ingredients dictionary online (there are several versions available) or a toxic dictionary like the one at Ayana Organics.
-In terms of babies and skin care, adopt a minimalist approach.
+Check out an online chemical ingredients dictionary online.
+In terms of babies and skincare, adopt a minimalist approach.
 Newborn babies bottoms can be washed with organic cotton balls and warm water, rather than wipes.
 They do not need soap.
 Use a natural bottom cream or balm when needed.
 Most of all, avoid all mineral oil based baby products and those containing sulphates (SLS and SLES).
-The more certified organic ingredients, the better, as this means that they have the added benefit of being chemical and pesticide free, however, many organic products still feature chemical preservatives, so check for the absence of chemical sounding names and seek products using natural preservatives if that is your preference.
+The more certified organic ingredients, the better, as this means that they have the added benefit of being chemical and pesticide-free, however, many organic products still feature chemical preservatives, so check for the absence of chemical-sounding names and seek products using natural preservatives if that is your preference.
 Companies who truly use natural ingredients usually have easy to read labels, but if in doubt, contact the company and ask questions…after all, its your family and your skin.

-www.accc.gov.au The ACCC website tells consumers about labeling requirements in Australia.
+www.accc.gov.au The ACCC website tells consumers about labelling requirements in Australia.

 www.choosecrueltyfree.org.au A complete list of cruelty-free products, information on animal testing and research on other viable testing methods.